 Transportation and parking at Tongariro Crossing

-There is a limited 4-hour period if you wish to park at the end of Mangatepopo Road (the beginning of the Alpine Crossing trail).
-This parking is for hikers who plan to do only short walks to the surrounding area.
+There is a limited 4-hour period car park if you wish to park at the end of Mangatepopo Road (the beginning of the Alpine Crossing trail).
+This car park for hikers who plan to do only short walks to the surrounding area.
 Don’t even try to park here longer than 4 hours (there are guards who are writing down all license plates and time of arrival to the Mangatepopo Road car park).

-Shuttle buses running between the village and beginning of the trek are operated by several companies.
-Tickets can be bought online and cost $ 40.
+You have to take a Shuttle bus to do Tongariro Crossing.
 They will take you to the beginning of the trek and pick you up in the afternoon at the end of the trek.
 The bus driver will tell you the exact time of pick-ups (you will receive the timetable card as well).
-We recommend you start as soon as possible (take a bus at 7 or 8, latest at 9), to have enough time for your hike.
+It’s best to start as soon as possible (take a bus at 7 or 8, the latest at 9), to have enough time for your hike.

 Shuttle bus example: